Chronology of Events in the Life of

 1928 Played a key role in founding the American Cub Scouts, which borrowed liberally from Woodcraft.

 1930 Moved to Santa Fe, New Mexico, the 47th State of the USA.
 Designed and built Seton Castle.
-Founded the “Seton Institute of Indian Lore,” a training camp for leaders of recreational organizations based on the North American Indian traditional way of life.
+Founded the “Seton Institute of Indian Wisdom,” a training camp for leaders of recreational organizations based on the North American Indian traditional way of life.

 1930 Became a citizen of the United States of America, at age 70.
 Continued to travel, conduct research, write, lecture and promote Woodcraft.